College football 2021: Return to normal wrapped in change - NewsBreak

 Two of the biggest stories in college sports will be taking place off the field this season.

-A plan to expand the College Football Playoff from four to 12 teams is in the pipeline.
-There still appears to be support, but the Southeastern Conference's planned addition of Texas and Oklahoma in 2025 seems to have leaders in other conferences stepping back to take in the full picture.
+is in the pipeline.
+There still appears to be support, but the Southeastern Conference’s planned seems to have leaders in other conferences stepping back to take in the full picture.

 “There’s lots about the current playoff expansion proposal that is good,” said Pac-12 Commissioner George Kliavkoff, an unequivocal expansionist.
 “The real question is the details of that.
 The details unfortunately were worked out with a subset of the folks who have to sign off on it.
 The result is not every detail was covered and not every concern was addressed.”